roxanaishere/Data-Analysis-using-SQL/README.md

 # Data-Analysis-using-SQL

-Portfolio of data analysis using SQL
+This repository will include all my data analysis work using SQL, including my coursework and my work from <code>DataCamp Projects</code>